7Factor/terraform-aws-vault/README.md

 ### Auto-unseal

 As of Vault 1.0 we can now use Amazon KMS (and other key management systems) to allow a vault instance to automagically unseal itself if it's bounced.
 We have integrated this into the terraform so that a key is created with the appropriate credentials.
-This includes if you lose a node and re-terraform a new one.
+This includes if you lose a node and re-terraform a new one--everything tends to wake up and continue to operate unsealed.

+### Time to failover

+In general it takes around 5 seconds for Vault to fail over to a standby node when a primary is whacked.
+This is because the lowest possible value for LB health checks is 5 seconds.
+This could likely be improved with other architectures, but it works well for now.
+After a primary is destroyed the next time the load balancer health checks the stand by it will come online--but note there can be down time and clients/pipelines should be aware of this.

 ## Vault AppRoles